gruntwork-io/docs/_docs-sources/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 The `pipelines.yml` workflow is the main workflow that Pipelines uses to plan and apply changes to your infrastructure.
 Previously, you may have had a workflow file that was significantly more complicated, and interacted with a secondary `infrastructure-pipelines` repository.
 The adjustments made to this workflow is the main reason for this migration guide, so it is important to understand the changes that have been made here.

-The logic that was previously done by creating a workflow dispatch to secondary `infrastructure-pipelines` repository has been moved to a shared workflow in a Gruntwork managed [pipelines-workflows](https://github.com/gruntwork-io/pipelines-workflows) repository.
+The logic that was previously done by creating a workflow dispatch to a secondary `infrastructure-pipelines` repository has been moved to a shared workflow in the Gruntwork managed [pipelines-workflows](https://github.com/gruntwork-io/pipelines-workflows) repository.
 This shared workflow is used by default by any repository that is using Pipelines.

-`infrastructure-live` repositories that reference this shared workflow will now run with their own context (the secrets and role assumptions are specific to the repository that is running the workflow), and maintenance of a secondary repository is no longer necessary.
+`infrastructure-live` repositories that reference this shared workflow will now run with their own context (the secrets and role assumptions are specific to the `infrastructure-live` repository that is running the workflow), and maintenance of a secondary repository is no longer necessary.

 This change is designed to make it easier to manage infrastructure at scale, and has myriad advantages over the previous approach.
 To learn more about this change, read the [deprecation notice here](../../infrastructure-pipelines/overview/deprecation.md).